 An IRB Member or IRB Staff member with a potential or real conflict of interest will be considered recused and cannot approve any IRB submission, including those not requiring full board review (e.g., expedited review, exempt review, IRB determination, administrative review, consulting review, etc.).

-Conflicted individuals must notify the IRB office staff or IRB Chair or an IRB Vice-Chair so that the review assignment can go to another individual.
+Conflicted individuals must notify the IRB Staff or IRB Chair/Vice-Chair so that the review assignment can go to another individual.

 PROCESS FOR IRB DETERMINATIONS